ibm-cloud-docs/account/bp_account.md

 Review the following sample access policies to help you determine how you might want to assign trusted profiles access to resources that are organized in resource groups.

 * A policy that grants federated users a platform administrator role on the {{site.data.keyword.containerlong_notm}} across the entire account.
-Federated users are allowed to apply this profile when the user's external IdP attributes fulfill the conditions of the trust relationship.
-For example, if your corporate user directory has a `jobrole` attribute that identifies administrators by the value `admin`, then you can create a condition that dynamically adds users with that attribute to the trusted profile, along with other conditions.
+Federated users are allowed to apply this profile when the federated user's external IdP attributes fulfill the conditions of the trust relationship.
+For example, if your corporate user directory has a `jobrole` attribute that identifies administrators by the value `admin`, then you can create a condition that dynamically adds federated users with that attribute to the trusted profile, along with other conditions.
 The federated users that are allowed to apply the trusted profile can access all instances of this service and create instances of the service in any resource group that they have at least a viewer role assigned.
 Trusted profiles with an administrator role for a resource can also grant access to that resource.
-Conditions can be specified so that only users that require the highest privileges can apply this trusted profile.
+Conditions can be specified so that only federated users that require the highest privileges can apply this trusted profile.
 All other federated users can be filtered out based on their SAML attributes.
 * A policy that grants compute resources `Reader` and `Writer` roles on a resource group.
 When compute resources authenticate and fulfill the conditions that are specified in the trusted profile, such as `location` or `resource type` the trusted profile is automatically applied.
 This way, any existing or future resources that meet these conditions can have the profile automatically applied when authenticated.
 * You can also establish trust with specific compute resources, like a single Kubernetes cluster.
 For example, you might have an application that is running on {{site.data.keyword.containershort_notm}} where the application needs to read and write from {{site.data.keyword.cloudant}} and read and write to a {{site.data.keyword.cosdimshort_notm}} bucket.
 Both the {{site.data.keyword.cloudant}} and {{site.data.keyword.cosdimshort_notm}} instances would be in the same resource group and the trusted profile would be assigned `Reader` or `Writer` roles.